sohjnthn/sohjnthn.github.io/README.md

 https://zapier.com/templates/details/for-job-finding-purposes-1dbcdc?secret=MTp0ZW1wbGF0ZTpRbVB2Z09fMTU5TVB4ajlWMnExdG9pZXk3NkxmODNwcnctcEE4d1RyQzhjOmQ3aHgxMQ

-Press the second step of the Zapier workflow, ensure that the receiving email address is the non-creator user's email address, then click on Publish.
+Press the second step of the Zapier workflow, ensure that the receiving email address is the non-creator user's email address, then click on Test Run.
 Thank you."

 Related files: